-- (a) have a remuneration committee which: - a. has at least three members, a majority of whom are independent directors; and - b. is chaired by an independent director; and disclose: - c. the charter for the committee; - d. the members of the committee; and - e. as at the end of each reporting period the number of times the committee met throughout the period and the individual attendances of members at those meetings: or: - (b) if it does not have a remuneration committee disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- a) have a remuneration committee which; - i. has at least three members, a majority of whom are independent directors; and - ii. is chaired by an independent director; and disclose: - iii. the charter for the committee; - iv. the members of the committee; and - v. as at the end of each reporting period the number of times the committee met throughout the period and the individual attendances of members at those meetings; or: - b) if it does not have a remuneration committee disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.